Showing 20 of 1568 results, most relevant first.

 People with a standard fixed-line phone can choose one provider for their line rental and local phone calls and another long-distance calls, international calls and calls to mobile phones.
 This is...

-As the national broadband network (nbn) is built across Australia, nbn will take over most of Telstra’s fixed phone lines.
+As the National Broadband Network (NBN) is built across Australia, NBN Co Ltd will take over most of Telstra’s fixed phone lines.

 Mobile phone services are available in urban areas, many regional areas, and along national and regional highways.
 Mobile phone services currently reach 99 per cent of the Australian population.